ResearchComputing/Documentation/docs/gateways/parallel-programming-jupyter.md

 manually stopped or each reaches its time limit.
 IPython clusters have a 4-hour time limit by default (though this can be changed by editing the profile in `$HOME/.ipython/`).
-The notebook server itself has a time limit of 2 hours.
-When you're done using a resource, please shut it down so that the resources can be used for other work.
+The notebook server itself has a time limit of 2 or 12 hours depending on which job profile you select.
+When you are done using a resource, please shut it down so that the resources can be used for other work.

 Return to the "IPython Clusters" tab and press the "Stop" button for